 If you’re quite happy looping the ring road and enjoying excursions on good roads to places like Reykjanes and Snaefellsnes, then go for it – a regular car will be perfectly acceptable, cheaper to rent and less expensive to run.
 Traffic is relatively light, and even in Reykjavik, you’re not going to feel the same kind of pressure that comes with millions of impatient drivers all wanting the same bit of road as you do.
 That said, if you do want to take on the F roads, then be honest with yourself about the type of vehicle that’s required and don’t be tempted to cut corners.
 Scrimping might compromise your safety.

 However, even if you’ve ruled out the F roads, when it comes to rental cars, don’t be too hasty to discount a 4x4.
-Thanks to Iceland’s unpredictable climate, types of weather such as snow, ice, heavy rain and freezing fog are all possible during a large part of the year.
+Because of Iceland’s unpredictable climate, types of weather such as snow, ice, heavy rain and freezing fog are all possible during a large part of the year.
 Having that extra hold on the road will be a blessing if you encounter challenging driving conditions as a result.
 Even though the ring road is a good road, it’s always reassuring when you rent a car that’s not going to struggle when the going gets a little tougher than you might be used to back home.
-Yes, it’s got a well maintained, smooth tarmac surface, but that doesn’t mean the weather can’t worsen driving conditions.
+Yes, it’s got a well-maintained, smooth tarmac surface, but that doesn’t mean the weather can’t worsen driving conditions.

 Contrary to what you might expect, it is also possible to rent an affordable 4x4 in Iceland.
 We have a range of cars, including the Suzuki Jimny 4x4, Hyundai Tucson 4x4 and the Dacia Duster 4x4, with prices starting at just 32 euros per day, including CDW, taxes and unlimited mileage.
 These cars can be driven on F roads.
 With rates as low as these, you’d be unwise to pass up the chance to tour Iceland in comfort.

 If you can afford to up the budget a bit, then some of the larger SUVs might be just the upgrade for your rental in Iceland.
 Reliable, almost unbreakable, the Toyota Landcruiser is big and solid, an iconic off-roader that can cope with pretty much anything.
 The Mitsubishi Outlander is dependable and unpretentious, while the Nissan X-Trail will comfortably carry a larger group and has a similarly trustworthy reputation.
+And if you want to go off-the-road combining comfort, power and style, we suggest checking our Land Rover Defender.

 Driving in Iceland is a pleasure.
 Exploring off the beaten track is one of the great advantages of renting a car.
 Where will your vehicle take you?